All Episodes

 Greg Jarrett, Horace Cooper coming up next.

-We'll check in with former MYPD uh inspector attorney himself, Paul uh Morrow.
+Later on in the program, we'll check in with former NYPD inspector attorney himself, Paul Morrow.

 He'll join us.

-Want to remind you about Pure Talk.
+I want to remind you about Pure Talk.

 So many factors beyond PTSD that impact this.

-We've told you about Army Navy veteran Lonnie Scott.
+We've told you about Army, Navy veteran Lonnie Scott.

-Now he was put in touch with AWP after losing his job of nine years when they closed their doors.
+He was put in touch with AWP after losing his job of nine years when they closed their doors.

 He'd been applying for jobs, had no luck, struggling with medical issues, couldn't afford his medication without insurance.